OrienteerBAP/Orienteer-Guidebook/understanding_orienteer_ui.md

 For each user role, the Orienteer app administrator allocates a set of available perspectives to select from, one of which is the default.
 When a user logs in, he views the default perspective.
 To select another perspective, the user will need to click ![](UI-selecting-perspectives.jpg) on the top right.

-## Tabs
+## Tabs and widgets
-The administrator can set each page to display a given set of tabs.

-## Widgets
-The administrator can set each page or a tab to display a particular set of **widgets**.
+The administrator can set each page to display a given set of **tabs**, and each tab to display a particular set of **widgets**.
 Widgets may display a variety of data, including tables, graphs and custom widgets developed for a particular app.

-Example: the default set of widgets on a page of a class includes widgets Configuration, Properties, Indexes, Custom properties.
+Example: the default set of widgets on a page of a class includes tabs: *Configuration*, *Localization*, *Security*, *Subclasses*.
+The *Configuration* tab includes widgets *Configuration*, *Properties*, *Indexes*, *Custom properties*.

 widget's domains